Thirunavukkarasu Kumaran

-Thirunavukkarasu Kumaran (born 30 December 1975 in Chennai, Tamil Nadu), also known as 'Kenny' and 'Thiru Kumaran', is an Indian First Class cricketer & Cricket Coach.
+Thirunavukkarasu Kumaran (born 30 December 1975 in Chennai, Tamil Nadu), also known as 'Kenny' and 'Thiru Kumaran', is an Indian First Class cricketer and cricket coach.
 He is a right-handed batsman and a right-arm medium-pace bowler.

 He was a member of Indian World Team in the Indian Cricket League Twenty20 competition.

 Playing career

 Kumaran was a product of the MRF Pace Foundation under the personal training from Dennis Lillee.
 He also had some training at the Australian Cricket Academy in Adelaide.

 Kumaran got selected into the national ODI team after an exception haul of 10 wickets in an Irani Trophy match against Karnataka at Bangalore in the 1999/2000 domestic season.

 He was picked for the Australian tour where he performed well in the first-class games prior to the first Test.
 However Ajit Agarkar was preferred over him to play in the series.
 He took this disappointment in his stride, but another one followed when he was one of the five players replaced for Carlton & United one-day series.

 He performed averagely in the 8 ODI's that he played and was never picked to play for India again.
 He was one of many medium pacers Indian selectors tried out in the late 90's to lend support to Javagal Srinath and Venkatesh Prasad.